 Some people want to save the magic of their first look for when they meet at the altar, but others like a little privacy for their grand reveal.
-While saving it for the ceremony has its perks, so does a sneak peek.
-If you’re humming and hawing over whether you should wait it out or go for a first look, we’ve rounded up all the ups and downs to help you out.
+While saving it for the wedding ceremony has its perks, so does a sneak peek.
+If you’re humming and hawing over whether you should wait it out or go for a first look before your wedding ceremony, we’ve rounded up all the ups and downs to help you out.

-Here are the pros and cons of doing a first look.
+Here are the pros and cons of doing a first look before your wedding ceremony.

 You can get the waterworks out of the way